 Student appeals approved by the Judicial Programs Officer or, alternatively, by the Appellate Review Board, are heard by a University Hearings Board.

-The University Hearings Board hear appeals in cases originally considered by the Undergraduate Court (including an expedited hearing panel), Summer School Honor Court, or the Graduate and Professional Honor Court.
+The University Hearings Board hears appeals in cases originally considered by the Undergraduate Court (including an expedited hearing panel), Summer School Honor Court, or the Graduate and Professional Honor Court.
 The University Hearings Board shall also have appellate jurisdiction over cases within its authority to hear original matters as specified in Section C.4. of Appendix C, provided that no individual who has served on the original hearing panel shall serve as part of the appellate panel.
 University Hearings Boards consist of two faculty members selected from among those serving on the Faculty Hearings Boards Panel, one designee of the Vice Chancellor for Student Affairs, and two students designated by the Chair of the appropriate student court having original authority who have not been involved in prior proceedings in the case.
-A faculty member or administrator designated by the Vice Chancellor chairs the Board.ams Officer will review each appeal to determine if t

-If a student wishes to appeal the ruling of the University Hearings Board, he or she may appeal to the Chancellor, but only on the grounds of violation of basic rights or in cases where a sanction of permanent suspension or expulsion was levied.
+If a student wishes to appeal the determination of the University Hearings Board, he or she may appeal to the Chancellor, but only on the grounds of violation of basic rights or in cases where a sanction of permanent suspension or expulsion is levied.